huggingface/blog/arrow-datasets.md

 |:--:|
 | <i>Hugging Face libraries mapped to the steps of a typical machine learning workflow.
 Source: <a href="https://github.com/nlp-with-transformers" rel="noopener" target="_blank" >Natural Language Processing with Transformers</a></i>|

-One of the remarkable features of 🤗 `datasets` is its ability to [quickly and efficiently](https://huggingface.co/docs/datasets/about_arrow) handle data that does not fit into system memory.
+One of the most remarkable features of 🤗 `datasets` is its ability to [quickly and efficiently](https://huggingface.co/docs/datasets/about_arrow) handle data that does not fit into system memory.
 This is made possible by using Apache Arrow as an underlying memory model.
 This post will demonstrate the synergies between the two projects, and how using the Arrow ecosystem can supercharge your library, giving you access to more features than you bargained for.
 We will show you how you can use 🤗 `datasets` for out-of-core data analytics to better understand your data, ahead of using it to train a model.

 ## Apache Arrow and Arrow Tables